A day in the life of a Digital Nomad – London Edition

 I throw my hard-working side a bone and spend half an hour planning and setting objectives for the new month of March.
 It’s going to be an interesting year.

 I wander towards the north till I hit Oxford Street.
-London is huge and this shopping street seems at least 5x longer than anything we have in Madrid.
-Not to mention the side streets where there are more expensive brands, pubs, cafés, restaurants from every country.
+London is huge and this shopping street seems at least five times longer than anything we have in Madrid.
+Not to mention the side streets where there are more expensive brands, pubs, cafés, restaurants from every country in the world.

 Selfridge’s department store is apparently modelled after the Parthenon.
 Harrods has an Egyptian Room and an Egyptian staircase, not to mention probably a dozen restaurants and a number of bars and cafés.
 Truffle bar.
 Prosecco bar.
 Oyster bar.